arnold-c/CSDNoise/manuscript/supplemental-appendix.typ

 #figure(
   image("./supplemental_files/plots/accuracy-line-plot.svg"),
-  caption: [The change in alert accuracy for less correlated EWS metrics under increasing diagnostic uncertainty, and low and high levels of Poisson or dynamical noise]
+  caption: [The change in alert accuracy for the least correlated EWS metrics under increasing diagnostic uncertainty, and low and high levels of Poisson or dynamical noise.
+Low noise refers to simulations where the average incidence of noise is equal to the average incidence of measles.
+High noise refers to simulations where the average incidence of noise is equal to 7 times the average incidence of measles.
+The tests sensitivity equals the test specificity for all diagnostic tests.]
 )

 = Survival Analysis